git-create-devben/linkstudio/MODULARIZATION.md

-# LinkStudio Codebase Modularization
+# MyLinks Codebase Modularization

-This document outlines the modular restructuring of the LinkStudio codebase for better maintainability, scalability, and developer experience.
+This document outlines the modular restructuring of the MyLinks codebase for better maintainability, scalability, and developer experience.

 ## 🏗️ New Structure Overview